 Since, a student has a plethora of diploma, certificate, and degree courses to choose from; it can be confusing, overwhelming and limitless.
 The best advice in such cases is to go and pursue the course that interests and inspires you to achieve your best.

 Conventional undergraduate streams (BA, BSc and BCom) are still in good demand, but you can also choose other courses as well, depending upon your personal choice and interest.
+Globalization has opened great career options after 12th for all fields alike.

 Read about: Top 10 Highest Paying Jobs in India